Hershel W. Williams

 Hershel Woodrow "Woody" Williams (October 2, 1923 - June 29, 2022) was a United States Marine Corps Reserve warrant officer and United States Department of Veterans Affairs veterans service representative who received the Medal of Honor, the United States military's highest decoration for valor, for heroism above and beyond the call of duty during the Battle of Iwo Jima in World War II.
 Williams was the last living Medal of Honor recipient from World War II.

 Early life

-Williams, the youngest of eleven children, was born in Quiet Dell in Marion County, West Virginia, southeast of Fairmont, on October 2, 1923, and raised on a dairy farm in the area.
+Williams, the youngest of eleven children, was born in Quiet Dell in Harrison County, West Virginia, southeast of Fairmont, on October 2, 1923, and raised on a dairy farm in the area.
 At birth, Williams weighed 3 1/2 pounds and was not expected to live.
 His mother, Lurenna, decided to name him after the doctor who arrived at their farm several days after his birth.
 By the time he was 11, his father, Lloyd, had died of a heart attack and several of his siblings had died due to the flu.

 Williams worked a series of odd jobs in the area, including as a truck driver for W.S.
 Harr Construction Company of Fairmont, and as a taxi driver.
 When Pearl Harbor was attacked, he was working in Montana as a Civilian Conservation Corps enrollee.